OpusCapita/react-crudeditor/README.md

          * or it is to be placed in a dropdown of a previous button (true).
          * A previous button is either previous external operation with "dropdown" set to false
          * OR previous custom operation with "dropdown" set to false if there is no such external operation
-         * OR "Edit" button if there is no such external/custom operation.
+         * OR (for Search View) "Edit" button if there is no such external/custom operation.
          */
         ?dropdown: <boolean, true by default>,